brianjbayer/mac-docker-plexserver/README.md

-# My Docker Plex Media Server
+# Docker Plex Media Server
 This is a basic setup for running a Plex Media Server using the official Plex Media Server image and docker-compose.